 Real Life?
 Whatever makes you feel most put together and true.

-I can make anything work.
+After photographing weddings on different sites, I can make anything work.
 Your home, yard, local park, on the street.
 The focus is on you.

 Most teens dread the family photo session and some dads too, but I work fast and keep things moving.
 Most are pleasantly surprised.